omidmnezami/Engagement-Recognition/README.md

     python VGG_model.py train
     ````
 ### Train Engagement Model
-1. Download the [pretrained model](https://cloudstor.aarnet.edu.au/plus/s/LqqdgwJ69NEdnDS) on the ER dataset
+1. Download and untar the [pretrained model](https://cloudstor.aarnet.edu.au/plus/s/LqqdgwJ69NEdnDS) on the ER dataset
 2. Create a directory called 'model'
 3. Place the downloaded model in the directory
 4. Run the model's script: